CanopyTax/frontend-rfc/README.md

 to make the decision if consensus doesn't happen.

 ### Step 4 - Implementation
 Once a proposal is merged, it is now part of the RFC.
-The changes or additions to the RFC apply to the whole frontend and we should plan to make whatever changes are necessary for this.
+The changes or additions to the RFC apply to the whole frontend and we should make whatever changes are needed to our code, processes, and organization.